cybertraining-dsc/fa20-523-337/project/project.md

 ## 5. Software Technologies

-In this project we used Python and Google Colab Jupyter Notebook.
-We used several Python pancakes to execute this project such as Pandas, Numpy, Matplotlib, sklearn
+In this project tools like Python and Google Colab Jupyter Notebook were used.
+Also several Python packages were employed in this exploration such as Pandas, Numpy, Matplotlib, sklearn

-## 6. Project Timelines

-* October 16
-  - Explore the data set
-  - Explore ML Framework
-  - Perform Basic EDA
-* November 2
-  - The dataset was large.
-Identified the problem was a regression problem
-  - Explored different variables and their distributions
-  - Build base line model
-* November 9
-  - Build ML models using LR, XGBoost, LightGBM
-  - Review Results
-* November 16
-  - Report and document findings

-## 7. Conclusion
+## 6. Conclusion

 As a project team the intention was to create a template that can be utilized for any ML project.
 The dataset that was used for this project was challenging in a way that it required a lot of data cleaning, flattening and transformation to get the data into the required format.

-### 7.1 Model Pipeline
+### 6.1 Model Pipeline

 In this project, multiple regression and tree based models from scikit learn library were explored with various hyper parameter setting and other methods like the lightGBM.
 The goal of the model pipeline was to explore and examine data, identify data pre-processing methods, imputation strategies, derive features and try different feature extraction methods was to perform different experiments with different parameter setting and identify the optimized with low RMSE that can be operationalized in Production.
 The parameters were explored within the boundary of this problem setting using different techniques.

-### 7.2 Feature Exploration and Pre-Processing
+### 6.2 Feature Exploration and Pre-Processing

 As part of this project a few features were engineered and included in the training dataset.
 The feature importance visualizations that were generated after the model training process indicate that these engineered features were part of the top 30% of high impact features and they contributed reasonably to improving the overall accuracy of the model.
-We as a team discussed on the possibility of including few other potential features that could be derived from the dataset during additional experimentation phase and included those additional features as well to the dataset that was used during model training.
-Although these features did not contribute largely to reducing the error it gave us as a team an opportunity to share ideas and methods to develop these new features.
-Also, during the discussions we also tried to explore other imputation strategies, identify more outliers and tried different encoding techniques for categorical variables and ultimately determined that label encoder or ordinal encoder is the best way forward.
-We also tried to exclude some of the low importance features and retrained the model to validate if the same or better RMSE value could be achieved.
+During additional experimentation phase, the possibility of including few other potential features that could be derived from the dataset was explored and those additional features were included in the final dataset that was used during model training.
+Although these features did not contribute largely to reducing the error it gave an opportunity to share ideas and methods to develop these new features.
+Also during feature exploration phase other imputation strategies were evaluated, attempted to identify more outliers and tried different encoding techniques for categorical variables and ultimately determined that label encoder or ordinal encoder is the best way forward.
+Also some of the low importance features were excluded and the model was retrained to validate if the same or better RMSE value could be achieved.

-### 7.3 Outcome of Experiments
+### 6.3 Outcome of Experiments

 Multiple modeling techniques were explored as part of this project like Linear regression, gradient boosting algorithms and linear regression regularization techniques.
 The techniques were explored with basic parameter setting and based on the outcome of those experiments, the hyper parameters were tuned using grid search to obtain the best estimator evaluated on RMSE.
 Also, during grid search K-Fold cross validation of training data was used and the cross validated results were examined through a results table.
 The fit_intercept flag played a significant role resulting in an optimal error.
 As part of the different experimentations that were performed, random forest algorithm was also explored but it suffered performance issues and it seemed like it would require more iterations to converge which is why it was dropped from our results and further exploration.
 Although random forest was not explored, gradient boosting techniques were part of the experimentations and the best RMSE from XGBoost.
 The LightGBM regressor was also explored with different parameter settings but it did not produce better RMSE score than XGBoost.

 In the case of XGBoost, there was improvement to the RMSE score as different tree depths, feature fraction, learning rate, number of children, bagging fraction, sub-sample were explored.
 There was significant improvement to the error metric when these parameters were adjusted in an intuitive way.
 Also, linear regression with regularization techniques were explored and although there was some improvement to the error metric compared to the basic linear regression model they did not perform better than the gradient boosting method that was explored.
-So, based on different explorations and experimentations we are able to reasonably conclude that gradient boosting technique performed better for the given problem setting and generated the best RMSE score.
-Based on the evaluation results of XGBoost on the dataset used, the recommendation would be to test the XGBoost model with real time data and the performance of the model can be evaluated in real-time scenario too and additionally, if needed, hyper parameter tuning can be performed on the XGBoost model specifically for the real-time scenario.

-We also performed feature engineering in this dataset to get more predictive value out of the features and built a pipeline, so it can be easily fed into different models.
-We tested five different models, such as, Linear Regression, XGBoost, Light GBM, Lasso and Ridge.
-The summary of all the models is shown below for your reference:
+So, based on different explorations and experimentations a reasonably conclusion can be made that gradient boosting technique performed better for the given problem setting and generated the best RMSE score.
+Based on the evaluation results of XGBoost on the dataset used, the recommendation would be to test the XGBoost model with real time data and the performance of the model can be evaluated in real-time scenario too and additionally, if needed, hyper parameter tuning can be performed on the XGBoost model specifically for the real-time scenario [^9].
+The feature engineering process on the dataset helped derive features with additional predictive value and a pipeline was built to reuse the same process in different modeling techniques.
+Five different models were tested including Linear Regression, XGBoost, Light GBM, Lasso and Ridge.
+The summary of all the models can be seen in Figure-17.

 ![Model_Results](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/model_results_new2new.png)

 **Figure 17:** Model Results Summary

-### 7.4 Limitations
+### 6.4 Limitations

-Due to the limited capacity of our Colab Notebook setup, we were unable to perform Cross Validation for XGBoost and Light GBM.
-We recommend to perform cross validation for these models, check the RMSE Scores and potentially avoid overfitting, if any.
-The tree based models performed well in this dataset.
-In the future try additional tree based models like Random Forest to evaluate their performance
+Due to the limited capacity of our Colab Notebook setup, there was difficulty in performing cross Validation for XGBoost and LightGBM.
+The KFold cross validation with different parameter settings would have helped identify the best estimator for these models, helped achieve even better rmse scores and potentially avoid overfitting, if any.
+The tree based models performed well in this dataset and it would be beneficial to explore other tree based models like Random Forest in the future and evaluate/compare the performance.

-## 8. Previous Explorations
+## 7. Previous Explorations

 The Online GStore customer revenue prediction problem is a Kaggle competition with more than 4100 entries.
 It is one of the popular challenges in Kaggle with a prize money of $45,000.
-Although as a team we did not make it to the top in the leader board, the challenge gave us a huge opportunity to explore different methods, techniques, tools and resources.
-The one important difference between many of the previous of explorations versus what we achieved is the number of different machine learning algorithms that we explored and observed the performance.
-We reviewed many submissions in Kaggle and found only a very few entries exploring different parameter settings and making intuitive adjustments to them to make the model perform at an optimum level like what we accomplished.
-The other uniqueness that we brought to our submission was identifying techniques that offered good performance and consumed less system resources in terms of operationalization.
-We will continue to do further exploration and attempt other techniques to identify the best performing model.
+Although the goal was not to make it to the top in the leader board, the challenge gave a huge opportunity to explore different methods, techniques, tools and resources.
+The one important difference between many of the previous of explorations versus what has been achieved in this exploration is the number of different machine learning algorithms that was explored and the performance for each of those different techniques were examined.
+Based on review of several submissions in Kaggle there were only a very few kernel entries that explored different parameter settings and making intuitive adjustments to them to make the model perform at an optimum level like what has been accomplished in this project.
+The other uniqueness that was brought to this submission was identifying techniques that offered good performance and consumed less system resources in terms of operationalization.
+There is lot of scope to continue exploration and attempt other techniques to identify the best performing model.

-## 9. References
+## 8. References

 [^1]: Kaggle Competition,2019,Predict the Online Store Revenue,[online] Available at: <https://www.kaggle.com/c/ga-customer-revenue-prediction/rules>